-In its first year, the 2018-19 team focused on the identification, collection, organization and digitization of textual and visual material from the University Archives.
-This data populated a relational database that will serve as the core of the project and support the next two years of data analysis and output.
+The project is being implemented in three phases.
+In its first year (2018-2019), the team focused on the collection, organization and digitization of textual and visual material from the University Archives.

 This Team in the News

 See related teams, Building Duke: The Architectural History of Duke Campus (2020-2021) and Building Duke: The Architectural History of Duke Campus from 1924 to the Present (2018-2019).